 Sliding Door

-PROS: Provides clear space of movement
+- Provides clear space for movement as operation space reduces.

 Collapsible Door

-These doors are extensively used for shops, garages, public buildings, godowns etc.
+- These doors are extensively used for shops, garages, public buildings, godowns, etc.

-PROS: Provides increased safety and privacy
+Pros: Provides increased safety and privacy

 Rolling Door

-Commonly used for show windows, stores, shop fronts etc.
+- Commonly used for show windows, stores, shop fronts, etc.

-PROS: Provides increased safety and privacy, protection against wind and rain
+Pros: Provides increased safety and privacy, protection against wind and rain

-CONS: Rust depending on type of material
+Cons: Rust depending on the type of material

 Types of Doors Based on Construction and Components